swgu931/google-gcp-basics/gcp-access-compute-instance.md

 gcloud compute instances delete gcp-cloud-test3 --zone=asia-northeast3-a
 ```

-## in case that application acces to google cloud
+## In case that application acces to google cloud
 ```
 gcloud auth application-default login
 ```